Gameknight5249/Gameknight-CTF_Library/tabtabattack-generalskill.md

 3. I used "grep -r" to search for the flag within the subdirectories.
 4. Binary match comes up deep within the subdirectories, thus I had to navigate through all of the subdirectories to get to the binary file
 5. I used ["cat"](https://www.linuxteck.com/basic-cat-command-in-linux-with-examples/) to open the binary file, and then you will see your flag
+6. (The flag blends in with all of the text, so make sure to search properly.)

 # Flag: